Are you worried about an adult?

 Mental Capacity Act cases go to the Court of Protection either where there is conflict amongst the people involved, and/or where the issue is so serious or complicated that it cannot be resolved through meetings and negotiation.
 The rulings of the Court, and the reasons for those rulings, can be invaluable in helping health & social care practitioners deal with similar issues in their own practice.
 So this one-day session will look at a range of cases which have been considered by the Court of Protection, to see what lessons can be learnt for our everyday practice.

-This workshop is to raise awareness of Prevent (WRAP) The workshop will enable you to recognise when a person or child may be being targeted and groomed for radicalisation by people who support extremist ideologies and to know how to refer them for supportive intervention.
+This workshop is to raise awareness of Prevent (WRAP).
+The workshop will enable you to recognise when a person or child may be being targeted and groomed for radicalisation by people who support extremist ideologies and to know how to refer them for supportive intervention.
 Prevent is an important element of our safeguarding responsibilities.
-The workshop is delivered by a Home Office approved trainer and organised by Norfolk County Council.
-It is open to multi-agencies partners.
+The workshop is delivered by a Home Office approved trainer.

 There is a range of training available on suicide prevention.
 Details can be accessed via the Norfolk County Council Suicide Prevention pages on the Norfolk County Council website.